Food Relationship

 Understanding the meaning behind food cravings: is it physical, emotional or habitual?

-Persistent specific food cravings can also indicate a nutrient deficiency in your body.
+Persistent cravings for a specific food can also indicate a nutrient deficiency.
 So it becomes essential to strat paying attention to your cravings.
 Especially, if there are repeating patterns that arise.

 Le’s take a look at some of the most common specific food cravings: